johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 The next step in integrating Passport will be to set up the actual authentication portion of the application.
 Let's begin by creating a new file named `passport.js` in the `/app/config` directory.

-During the setup phase for this project, we installed `passport-twitter` via NPM.
-This is the module that will install the code necessary to authenticate with Twitter.
+During the setup phase for this project, we installed `passport-github` via NPM.
+This is the module that will install the code necessary to authenticate with GitHub.
 In Passport, this is referred to as a "strategy" as noted above.

 Let's start by requiring the Node modules we'll need: